dhwxj-jxin/DTSC302--Optical-Music-Recognition---Final-Project-/README.md

 pip install tensorflow==2.10.1 opencv-python numpy matplotlib pandas scikit-learn
 ```

-> Note on TensorFlow: Version 2.10.1 is required to maintain compatibility with the pre-trained `.meta` weight files and the `tf.compat.v1` behavior used in this project.
-Newer versions (2.15+) have removed compatibility layers needed for these 2018 weight files.
+> Note on TensorFlow: Version 2.10.1 pinned to Python 3.10 is required to maintain compatibility with the pre-trained `.meta` weight files and the `tf.compat.v1` behavior used in this project.
+Newer versions of TensorFlow (2.15+) and newer versions of Python (3.11+) have both removed compatibility layers needed for these weight files.

 ---